logoPostPlanify

 • Social listening with keyword and sentiment tracking (Zoho Social has basic monitoring only)

-• Ad management built in (Zoho Social has none)
+• Ad management and enterprise analytics built in (Zoho has neither)

 Cons: